along528/RooStatsExample/README.md

 # Statistical Analysis Example
-To set things up do:
+To set things up do the following.

-#necessary every time login to new shell
+Necessary every time login to new shell: source setup.sh
-source setup.sh
-#only need to run once if code/ directory not modified
+Only need to run once if code/ directory not modified: source build.sh
-source build.sh

 Then to run the examples do: